phongnn/react-kho/docs/Mutations.md

 - Refetch related queries from backend: see [`afterQueryUpdates`](#afterqueryupdates); OR
 - Use `queryUpdates` option to specify how to update the related queries based on their exising data and the current mutation's result.

-`queryUpdates` is an object with keys being query names, and values being functions of the following signature:
+`queryUpdates` is an object with keys being **query names**, and values being functions of the following signature:

 ```typescript
 ;(